 After your trip through millions of years of geological history, travel about four miles south to live in the now at Saucony Creek Craft Brewery & Gastropub.
 Using locally grown and sourced ingredients, the food and beer at this brewery are about as fresh as they come and just six minutes away!

 Take some Beekmantown limestone, a bit of dripping then flowing water, and about 440 million years or so, and voila!
 You have the geological wonder known as Indian Echo Caverns.
 As you tour the caves and spy its beautiful crystal and rock formations, it’s easy to see why they have been a popular spot for visitors for thousands of years.

 Join the locals at “The Wick” just six minutes from the cavern.
-The Warwick has been serving guests since 1790 and there you’ll find items on the menu like a truffle burger, red Thai glazed chicken, and wild mushroom cobbler appetizer, while sipping on one of their seasonal drafts.
+The Warwick has been serving guests since 1790 and there you’ll find items on the menu like a bacon mac burger, crab cake dinner, and drunked tots with pulled pork appetizer, while sipping on one of their seasonal drafts.